bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/lightning-privacy.md

 Speaker 0: 00:23:49

-I mean, I think whatever term we use, the network is getting more centralized, or at least it was quite centralized from the beginning, as multiple research papers show the graph coefficients that show the distribution of nodes by their connectivity or by the amount of funds that they hold, the distribution is very uneven.
+I think whatever term we use, the network is getting more centralized, or at least it was quite centralized from the beginning, as multiple research papers show the graph coefficients that show the distribution of nodes by their connectivity or by the amount of funds that they hold, the distribution is very uneven.
 A very small fraction of nodes actually hold most of the value and are on the paths between the majority of like potential pairs of senders and receivers.
 And this is, I mean, we may not like it.
 We may have preferred kind of mesh-like topology, everyone connecting to their neighbors or something like that.